bitovi/academy/src/bit-u.md

 </style>
 <div class="container">
   <div class="hero-banner">
-    <h1>Level up your front-end skills</h1>
+    <h1>Level up your digital delivery skills</h1>
-    <h2>Whether you’re a beginner or experienced professional, Academy courses have something to help you perfect your design, development, or management skills.</h2>
+    <h2>Whether you’re a beginner or an experienced professional, Bitovi Academy is here to help you perfect your delivery skills.</h2>
-    <a class="button button-large" href="#courses-section">Browse our courses</a>
+    <a class="button button-large button-red" href="#courses-section">Browse our courses</a>
   </div>
   <div class="academy-section framework-logos-row">
     <a href="./learn-advanced-javascript.html"><img alt="JavaScript" src="./static/img/javascript.png"></a>